 - Ensure there is no flour/semolina residue on your hands and continue to roll out the remaining strips of dough, placing the worms on the baking sheet.

-- Once your tray has been filled with worms of dough, dust these with some more semolina/plain flour and then gently gather them, lift them up and wrap them around the fingertips of one hand, forming a little bundle.
+- Once your tray has been filled with worms of dough, dust these with some more semolina/plain flour and then gently gather a handful of them, lift them up and wrap them around the fingertips of one hand, forming a little bundle of around 10 worms.
 Place this bundle onto the tray.

 - Continue making worms (and forming nests, as needed) until you've shaped all the dough.